 Kuramathi is slightly less luxurious than the other two resorts and much more family friendly.
 If you are looking for a slightly more affordable resort with enough to keep you entertained, then Kuramathi is a great option.

 Tip: walk to the far end of the island just before the sun sets.
 Walking on this thin stretch of idyllic white sand, surrounded by nothing but perfectly clear water will truly make you feel you are in paradise!

-If you do have to spend a night close to the airport and want to explore capital city Malé I recommend staying at hotel Jen Malé (formerly known as Traders hotel) in the centre of Malé.
-The most convenient option closest to the airport is Hulhule Island Hotel.
+If you do have to spend a night close to the airport and want to explore capital city Malé I recommend staying at Hotel Jen Malé (formerly known as Traders hotel) in the center of Malé.
+This way you can get a glimpse of local life in the Maldives as well.
+But, the most convenient option, closest to the airport is Hulhule Island Hotel.

 Like this article about the best resorts in the Maldives?
 Pin it!

 This blog post about going to the Maldives and the best resorts in the Maldives contains affiliate links.
 When you make a purchase using these links it helps support Spend Life Traveling at no extra cost to you.
 Thanks!